goopletdev/tp-chat/README.md

 is-toki-pona.js was generously contributed by [m4ym4y](https://github.com/m4ym4y) since I was clueless about regex.
 This project uses the [lipu-linku](https://github.com/lipu-linku/sona) dataset.
 The fonts used are [nasin-nanpa](https://github.com/ETBCOR/nasin-nanpa) and [glametrix](https://www.fontspace.com/glametrix-font-f16913).
+This project uses [ComfyJS](https://github.com/instafluff/ComfyJS) to integrate with the Twitch API.
 ### Bonus
 Here are some pictures of my cats Denna and Kvothe as well as Henry the skull